 Everything You Need to Know for a Syracuse Winter

-Syracuse University is full of students from all over the world, and with that comes different climates.
-For some of you, this might be your first real winter.
-Syracuse is named one of the snowiest cities in the country, and for that same reason we made it our duty to prepare you for what’s to come.
+CNY’s universities draw visitors from all over the world, and for many, the end of October brings a completely new experience– their first real winter.
+Syracuse is one of the snowiest cities in the country, and for that reason we made it our duty to prepare you for what’s to come.
+Here is our best advice for surviving a Syracuse winter.

 If you’re coming from Asia, Europe, or even the West Coast, just know, this will be a life-changing experience.